FirmwGuy/CEP/docs/L0_KERNEL/design/L0-DESIGN-FEDERATION.md

 # Layer 0 Design: Federation Transport and Organs

 ## Introduction
 Federation lets independent CEP runtimes exchange signals, mirror persistent state, and invoke enzymes across process boundaries without sacrificing the determinism guarantees Layer 0 already enforces.
 Think of it as a well-lit causeway between runtimes: each side publishes the services it can host, the transport manager negotiates how to move frames, and a trio of organs—link, mirror, and invoke—turn those frames into familiar heartbeat work.
 This note explains how the design fits together so you can reason about beats, telemetry, and CEI diagnostics before touching the code.
+As of Stage 2, every federation frame is a flat serializer frame; the transport manager owns the call to `cep_fed_transport_manager_send_cell()` so per-mount history/AEAD/compression settings ride along without bespoke emitters.
+The legacy chunk serializer remains only inside the integration POC test (temporarily guarded via `cep_serialization_set_flat_mode_override(false)`) until those tests adopt flat frames.
+Next-stage work will extend mount negotiation so checksum/compression/AEAD/comparator capabilities are explicit rather than trial-and-error.

 ## Technical Details
 ### Beat Roadmap Overview